COMPETITIVE IRISH DANCING

 While some may find the idea of competition stressful or off-putting, we pride ourselves in showing young dancers that competitions are actually fun!
 It's an opportunity to show off the moves and steps they've been working so hard on, the chance to achieve a goal they've been dreaming of (who doesn't like winning medals or being rewarded for their hard work?), and it offers a chance to make new like-minded friends.

 PERFORMANCE IRISH DANCING

-Performing is a fun and exciting opportunity for every child at the Cass-Barrington Academy!
+Performing (also referred to as "show dancing") is a fun and exciting opportunity for every dancer at the Cass-Barrington Academy!
 Most performances are open to every dancer, although it depends on the events requested.
 It is a great way to gain stage presence and display your progress in dance, without the pressures of competition.
 Dancers perform together in choreographed numbers, which allows them to increase their comfort of performing in front of an audience.
 Shows are encouraged for every dancer, but are not required.